maximelefrancois86/aws-cloud-lab3/README.md

 ### The Client
 File : [ClientApp.java](https://github.com/maxant38/aws-cloud-lab3/blob/master/src/main/java/emse/EC2Worker.java)
-The Client is responsible for
+The Client is responsible for:

 -	reading the CSV file

 - upload it into the cloud

 - send a message to the Worker signaling that there is a file ready to be processed

-- wait until it receives a message from the Worker that the summarization was completed, and
-- download the resulting file.
+- wait until it receives a message from the Worker that the summarization was completed, and download the resulting file.

 Other Classes used in the Client component :
 [S3ControllerCreate](https://github.com/maxant38/aws-cloud-lab3/blob/master/src/main/java/emse/S3ControllerCreate.java),